younghasuh/old.younghasuh.github.io/_pages/about.md

     overlay_image: /assets/images/jay2.JPG
 author_profile: true
 classes: wide
-date: March 12, 2021
+date: December 30, 2022
 ---

-Why is there so much variation in life history strategies within a population?
-To start answering this question, I have been studying dispersal decisions in the cooperatively breeding Florida scrub-jay.
-I use long-term and field-collected data, as well as newly developed tracking technology to study movement leading up to dispersal.
+I started a new position as the Ornithology Collections Manager at the Natural History Museum of Los Angeles County.

-I am a Ph.D.
-Candidate in the department of [Ecology and Evolutionary Biology](https://ecologyandevolution.cornell.edu/){:target="_blank" rel="noopener"} at Cornell University and the [Cornell Lab of Ornithology](https://www.birds.cornell.edu){:target="_blank" rel="noopener"}, co-advised by Drs.
+I received my Ph.D. from the department of [Ecology and Evolutionary Biology](https://ecologyandevolution.cornell.edu/){:target="_blank" rel="noopener"} at Cornell University and the [Cornell Lab of Ornithology](https://www.birds.cornell.edu){:target="_blank" rel="noopener"}, co-advised by Drs.
 John Fitzpatrick and Mike Webster.
-I conduct all fieldwork at Archbold Biological Station with Dr. Reed Bowman.
+I conducted all fieldwork at Archbold Biological Station with Dr. Reed Bowman.
+My dissertation aims to understand why is there so much variation in life history strategies within a population?
+I have been studying dispersal decisions in the cooperatively breeding Florida scrub-jay.
+I use long-term and field-collected data, as well as newly developed tracking technology to study movement leading up to dispersal.

 {% include figure image_path="/assets/images/intro.jpg" alt="" caption="" %}